wendyverdonk93/docs/content/faq/getting-started/are-there-any-products-or-services-that-cannot-be-sold.md

 ## High-risk products/services

-Under VISA and Mastercard's High Risk program that concerns high-risk products and services, you will be subject to a 500 USD fee per code that represents a number of business activities.
+Under VISA and Mastercard's High Risk program that concerns high-risk products and services, you will be subject to a 500 USD fee if you sell any of the products listed below.
+This will be collected as a yearly recurring payment.
+However, if you sell these products and use both VISA and Mastercard as payment methods, a yearly fee of 1000 USD will be collected.

 An overview of VISA and Mastercard's most recent release of products or services that are considered high-risk can be viewed in the table below: